 Also, if you use clipless pedals and cycling shoes over flat pedals worn with any shoes, get familiar with clipping in and out before taking your bike to the road.

 Should I Get a Road Bike or a Gravel Bike?

 Most road-specific frames and brake systems do not accommodate wider gravel tires, so you’re often limited to skinny tires and paved roads.
-For cyclists who are seeking greater versatility and capability in their riding (e.g. gravel, two-track, fire roads, single track, and other unpaved surfaces), a quality gravel bike can offer a better investment long term.
+For cyclists who are seeking greater versatility and capability in their riding (e.g. gravel, two-track, fire roads, single track, and other unpaved surfaces), a quality gravel bike can offer a better investment than a road bike only.

 Many gravel bikes can accommodate both road and gravel tires – so it’s easy to swap out wheelsets depending on the riding you’re doing.
 Some of today’s “gravel plus” bikes allow up to 3″ wide tires with 650b wheels (or 2.8″ for 29er/700c wheels).
 At that range, you’re able to ride most mountain bike terrain.

 The major drawback is cost – or the cost of owning multiple bikes.
 Most high-quality gravel bikes – like carbon and titanium gravel bikes – are typically priced over $3k for a solid entry-level performance option.
 Add a nice carbon wheelset, triathlon tires, and aero bars, and you can quickly spend a lot of money.
 If you don’t have that kind of money to spend, check out these budget gravel bike options that are under $3k.

 Last Word About Beginner Road Bikes & Triathlon

 When exploring options for triathlon, road bikes are a great place to start and can last many years of use for competitive triathlon racing and other cycling events.
 Be sure to invest in a bike that will maximize your potential (like the bikes shown here).